aidenpike/CBPR/README.md

     The complexity of a player's weapon both helps them in battle but also raises the risk.
     A player's weapons are capable of failing during battle, which can cause 1 of 3 outcomes:
         - Player loses the battle and flees with one less army and a range of cash between 500-1000
-        - Player manages to win by a thread and only have to pay 500-1000 dollars
+        - Player manages to escape by a thread and only has to pay 500-1000 dollars
         - The battle was devastating.
 Player loses 1300-2000 dollars, 2 armies, and a weapon tech level
 ## Pass
-Passes your turn.

 ## List of Chances & Stats
 ### Stats